 Under makeup: Let sunscreen absorb for 2 to 3 minutes before applying foundation.
 Japanese sunscreens are formulated to work seamlessly under makeup.

-Japanese Sunscreen vs Western Sunscreen: What's the Difference?
+Japanese Sunscreen vs Western Sunscreen

 | Japanese Sunscreen | Western Sunscreen | |